 The second area on which my work has focused concerns the more directly metaphysical question: What is an object?
 Many philosophers today find themselves in the grip of an exceedingly deflationary conception of what it means to be an object, according to which any plurality of objects, no matter how disparate or gerry-mandered, itself composes an object, even if the objects in question fail to exhibit interesting similarities, internal unity, cohesion or causal interaction amongst each other.
 My work, by contrast, attempts to develop a more full-blooded neo-Aristotelian approach, according to which objects are structured wholes: it is integral to the existence and identity of an object, on this conception, that its parts exhibit a certain manner of arrangement.
 This conception of parthood and composition is discussed in detail in my book, The Structure of Objects (Oxford University Press, 2008), which incorporates many of the ideas and the broader perspective tested out in “The Crooked Path from Vagueness to Four-Dimensionalism” (2003), “Constitution and Similarity” (2004), “Almost Indiscernible Objects and the Suspect Strategy” (2005), “On the Substantive Nature of Disagreements in Ontology” (2005), “Towards a Neo-Aristotelian Mereology” (2006), “Aristotle’s Mereology and the Status of Form” (2006), as well as “Review of Theodore Sider, Four-Dimensionalism: An Ontology of Persistence and Time” (2003) and “Review of Verity Harte, Plato on Parts and Wholes: The Metaphysics of Structure” (2004).

 In my current work, I continue my defense of a hylomorphic conception of concrete particular objects as compounds of matter (hulē) and form (morphē).
-My new book project, entitled Form, Matter, Substance, pulls together the various components of this approach developed separately in “Essence, Necessity and Explanation” (2012), “Varieties of Ontological Dependence” (2012), “Ontological Dependence: An Opinionated Survey” (2013), “Substance, Independence and Unity” (2013), “The Causal Priority of Form in Aristotle” (2014), “The Coarse-Grainedness of Grounding” (2015), “Where Grounding and Causation Part Ways: Comments on Jonathan Schaffer” (2015), “In Defense of Substance” (2015), “Questions of Ontology” (2016), and “Essence and Identity” (2018), and "Towards a Hylomorphic Solution to the Grounding Problem" (2018).
+My new book, entitled Form, Matter, Substance (Oxford University Press, 2018), pulls together the various components of this approach developed separately in “Essence, Necessity and Explanation” (2012), “Varieties of Ontological Dependence” (2012), “Ontological Dependence: An Opinionated Survey” (2013), “Substance, Independence and Unity” (2013), “The Causal Priority of Form in Aristotle” (2014), “The Coarse-Grainedness of Grounding” (2015), “Where Grounding and Causation Part Ways: Comments on Jonathan Schaffer” (2015), “In Defense of Substance” (2015), “Questions of Ontology” (2016), “Essence and Identity” (2018), and "Towards a Hylomorphic Solution to the Grounding Problem" (2018).